Visualization Generation with Large Language Models: An Evaluation: Findings

-In this section, we first categorize the reasons that restrict the performance of GPT-3.5 on the NL2VIS task, then introduce the limitations we find in the existing NL2VIS benchmark.
+\revise{investigate several intriguing patterns identified in the evaluation results.
+By systematically analyzing their underlying mechanisms, we summarize key insights that may guide future research on the NL2VIS task.} Subsequently, we delineate the limitations identified within the existing NL2VIS benchmark.